stitchdata/docs/_api-files/embedding-api/objects/connection-steps/connection-step-object.md

 key: "connection-step-object"

 title: "Connection Steps"
-description: "The connection steps object contains the steps necessary to configure a data source or destination."
+description: "Contained in the Report Card object, the Connection Steps object contains the steps necessary to configure a data source or destination."

 object-attributes:
   - name: "type"